'Create HDR' leads to broken DNG files

 Is the current export using integer or float values?
 The HDR DNGs created by darktable are pretty huge compared to those generated by HDRMerge.
 Maybe you can just get inspiration (i.e. code) from HDRMerge.
 It allows to select either a 16, 24 or 32 bit float DNG 1.4 format for export and 32 bits are certainly almost never needed (they result in huge DNGs).

-#4 Updated by Christian Stussak almost 4 years ago
+#4 Updated by Christian Stussak about 4 years ago

 I said above, that I will provide the info on darktable-exported DNG imported into Lightroom ASAP.
 Well, I am a little late.
 My fried said they don't open in Lightroom, but he hasn't provided any error message (which is no surprise to me).